kunitoki/django-custard/README.md

 django-custard
 ==============

-Django runtime customizable field foat runtime stored as plain text
+Django runtime generic customizable fields for any model